tipulive/Php-Engineer-Code/readme.md

 ## Work at Flicker Leap

 Want to work with our tech team?
 We obviously supply things like coffee and tea.
 However, what we are is a team of people that love technology and learning.
 If that tickles your fancy then why not find a role for you [here](https://flickerleap.com/about-us/careers/)

+## License

+This test is released under the MIT Public License.

+Note: The "About" section in README.md not be edited or deleted without permission.
+For details, please see License.